okhlybov/zstdlib/README.md

 In order to enable Zstd (de)compression capability in existing code, simply replace _zlib_ with _zstdlib_ in require statements and
 `Zlib` with `Zstdlib` module references throughout the code.

 The rest of the _zlib_-aware code should work unchanged.

-For further information refer to standard Ruby _zlib_ documentation.
+For further information refer to documentation on _zlib_ .

 ### Notes on compression levels